aws-samples/aws-hpc-tutorials/content/05-batch-mnp-train-gpu/08-submit-mnp-job.md

 # Avg bus bandwidth    : 0
 #
 ```
-- Triggger the nccl-test with two nodes and two processes.
+- Trigger the nccl-test with two nodes and two processes.
 Very important to set the NCCL_SOCKET_IFNAME to be eth0 and NCCL_DEBUG=INFO to get detailed message during the test
 ```
 root@ip-10-0-139-244:/workspace/nccl-tests/build# mpirun -x NCCL_DEBUG=INFO -x NCCL_SOCKET_IFNAME=eth0 -host 10.0.139.244,10.0.142.242 -np 2 all_reduce_perf -b 8 -e 128M -f 2 -g 1
 Warning: Permanently added '[10.0.142.242]:2022' (RSA) to the list of known hosts.